Conduitry/defiler/API.md

 ### `ready`

-A promise that's resolved once we've completed the initial wave of processing.
+A `Promise` that's resolved once we've completed the initial wave of processing.
 This remains unchanged as later watches or changes are triggered.

 ### `origFiles`